MorpheusAIs/Morpheus-Lumerin-Node/docs/04-consumer-setup.md

     1. **OPTIONAL to use existing Wallet**
         - Instead of creating an new wallet and if you have the existing wallet's mnemonic, when prompted, select **`Recover your wallet Saved Mnemonic`** instead.

+5. Startup CLI Interface (Optional):
+    * Linux & MacOS: Open a terminal and navigate to the folder and run `./mor-cli`

 ## Validation Steps:
 1. Local Test: Once the UI is up and running,
     1. You should see tokens for saETH and saMOR that you sent to this wallet earlier.